MacLemon/CongressChecklist/README.md

 		- USB-micro USB cable
 - SIM cards (your usual one, local german SIM, CCC SIM)
 - Apple certified SIM eject tool (aka bent paperclip) to swap SIM cards
-- a portable battery pack so you can charge on the go.
+- a portable battery pack (aka powerbank) so you can charge on the go.
 (And the necessary cable to recharge that battery pack overnight.)
 - WiFi router/firewall (to connect to the hotel Wifi/network)
 - photo camera
 	- batteries